Jodu555/CineFinn/README.md

   - [ ] Save the audio volume number in state, and maybe also in account
   - [ ] Implement User Settings to toggle specific infos

+## v2

+The language Devision version
+This Version introduces and overwrited filename parser system and an Language Integration system

+## v3

+This Version introduces the playlist idea and the account information/settings idea

 ## Stretch

 - [ ] implement a cron job which automatically checks all downloaded series for updates and writes them to a list